plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 How many people are currently on your site.
 This includes all visitors who have loaded a page in the last 5 minutes.

-In Plausible Analytics, you can click on the number of current visitors to enter the "Realtime" dashboard and see what pages they are viewing and other details.
+In Plausible Analytics, you can click on the number of current visitors to enter the "Realtime" dashboard and see what pages they are viewing, referral sources that sent them to your site, completed goals and other details.

+This is especially useful in those cases where you have a spike in traffic and want to understand what that is caused by.

 ### Source

 See all referral sources that are sending you traffic.
 A source is reported when a person clicks through to your site from another site.

 In Plausible Analytics, you can click on any source to drill-down and view the individual referrers linking to your site and the traffic they've sent over time.

+This is especially useful if you want to understand your marketing activities in depth.

 ### Direct / None